ipspace/blog/content/posts/2020/12/ansible-config-sections.md

 ### Release History

+2020-12-21
-Added _How Realistic Is this Example_ section after receiving several _why are you doing things this way_ or _it's not Ansible that's broken but your template_ replies on Twitter.
+: Added _How Realistic Is this Example_ section after receiving several _why are you doing things this way_ or _it's not Ansible that's broken but your template_ replies on Twitter.

+2020-11-23
+: Added a link to a pull request fixing the problem by Ganesh Nalawade